arunkandregula/RestaurantReviews2/README.md

 10. Customize stack navigator header with default

+11. Lets see how to pass data between screens when navigating using StackNavigator.

 # Current Step:

-11. Lets see how to pass data between screens when navigating using StackNavigator.
+12. Lets see how to add bottom tabs to Stack Navigator.
+    - We should be switch between tabs at the bottom of the screen.
+    - Lets say, List tab, About tab.
+    - With in List tab, All the functionality we built upto Step11 must be shown.
+    - For this we have to use both